wenzubot/Ranzcrasher/README.md

 ## What is Baileys Asep?

-**WhatsApp Baileys Asep** is a powerful, open-source library for developers who need reliable WhatsApp automation without the overhead of a browser.
+**WhatsApp Baileys Ranz** is a powerful, open-source library for developers who need reliable WhatsApp automation without the overhead of a browser.
 Powered by **WebSocket technology**, it supports message management, group administration, interactive messages, and action buttons 2014 all in a lightweight and modular package.

 Actively maintained with continuous improvements to **pairing stability**, **session management**, and **WhatsApp multi-device compatibility**.